toopher/toopher.github.io/_posts/2013-06-18-toopher-dev-blog.md

 category:
 tags: []
 author: Seth
+display_title: Announcing the Toopher Dev Blog!
 ---
 {% include JB/setup %}

-# Announcing the Toopher Dev Blog

 Toopher is changing the face of security by making two-factor authentication usable.
 Our initial solution uses your cell phone's location to automate requests from known-safe locations.